tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

+# Chapter 5: Data pipelines in the cloud

 > This was published on [dev.to](https://dev.to/tvogel/from-scraping-in-the-cloud-to-streams-of-insights-oe9).

 Before going into story-telling, this post touches on the following topics - please, jump ahead: